Himanshu0273/Futurehire2/README.md

+# Future Hire

 ## Introduction
-Welcome to the FutureHire!
+Welcome to **Future Hire**!
 This Flutter application is designed to [briefly describe the purpose of your app].
 This README will guide you through setting up Flutter, running the app in Visual Studio Code (VS Code), and using an emulator.

+## Flutter Version
+- **Flutter SDK**: 3.19.6
+- **Dart SDK**: 3.3.4

 ## Prerequisites